swiftlang/swift-evolution/proposals/NNNN-swift-noasync.md

 `with_pthread_mutex_lock` is an example of a way to provide a safe way to wrap locking and unlocking pthread mutexes.

-In other cases, it may be safe to use an API from a specific executor.
+In other cases, it may be safe to use an API from a specific actor.
 For example, API that uses thread-local storage isn't safe for consumption by asynchronous functions in general, but is safe for functions on the MainActor since it will only use the main thread.

-The unavailable API should still be annotated as such, but an alternative function can be implemented as an extension of an actor.
+The unavailable API should still be annotated as such, but an alternative function can be implemented as an extension of the actors that support the operation.

 ```swift
 @available(*, noasync, renamed: "mainactorReadID()", message: "use mainactorReadID instead")